-(50) Directive (EU) 2019/1024 of the European Parliament and of the Council49 mandates the release of public sector data in free and open formats.
-The overall objective is to continue the strengthening of the EU's data economy by increasing the amount of public sector data available for re-use, ensuring fair competition and easy access to public sector information, and enhancing cross-border innovation based on data.
+Directive (EU) 2019/1024 of the European Parliament and of the Council45 mandates the release of public sector data in free and open formats.
+The overall objective is to continue the strengthening of the EU's data economy by increasing the amount of interoperable public sector data available for re-use, ensuring fair competition and easy access to public sector information, and enhancing cross-border innovation based on data.
 The main principle is that government data should be open by default and design.
-Directive 2003/4/EC of the European Parliament and of the Council50 is aimed at guaranteeing the right of access to environmental information in the Member States in line with the Aarhus Convention.
+Directive 2003/4/EC of the European Parliament and of the Council46 is aimed at guaranteeing the right of access to environmental information in the Member States in line with the Aarhus Convention.
 The Aarhus Convention and Directive 2003/4/EC encompass broad obligations related both to making environmental information available upon request and actively disseminating such information.
 Directive 2003/04/EC provides a restricted list of exemptions from dissemination or disclosure of environmental information, taking into account the public interest served by the dissemination, in case the dissemination or disclosure of the information would adversely affect certain interests such as public security or national defence; the confidentiality of commercial or industrial information where such confidentiality is provided for by national or Union law to protect a legitimate economic interest, including the public interest in maintaining statistical confidentiality and tax secrecy; the confidentiality of personal data and/or files relating to a natural person where that person has not consented to the disclosure of the information to the public, where such confidentiality is provided for by national or Union law.
-Directive 2007/2/EC of the European Parliament and of the Council51 is also of broad scope, covering the sharing of spatial information, including data sets on different environmental topics.
+Directive 2007/2/EC of the European Parliament and of the Council47 is also of broad scope, covering the sharing of spatial information, including data sets on different environmental topics.
 It is important that provisions of this Directive related to access to information and data-sharing arrangements complement those Directives and do not create a separate legal regime.
-Therefore, the provisions of this Directive regarding information to the public and information on monitoring of implementation should be without prejudice to Directives (EU) 2019/1024, 2003/4/EC and 2007/2/EC.
+Therefore, the provisions of this Directive regarding information to

-49 Directive (EU) 2019/1024 of the European Parliament and of the Council of 20 June 2019 on open data and the re-use of public sector information (OJ L 172, 26.6.2019, p.
+Directive (EU) 2019/1024 of the European Parliament and of the Council of 20 June 2019 on open data and the re-use of public sector information (OJ L 172, 26.6.2019, p.
 56).

-50 Directive 2003/4/EC of the European Parliament and of the Council of 28 January 2003 on public access to environmental information and repealing Council Directive 90/313/EEC (OJ L 41, 14.2.2003, p.
+Directive 2003/4/EC of the European Parliament and of the Council of 28 January 2003 on public access to environmental information and repealing Council Directive 90/313/EEC (OJ L 41, 14.2.2003, p.
 26).

-51 Directive 2007/2/EC of the European Parliament and of the Council of 14 March 2007 establishing an Infrastructure for Spatial Information in the European Community (INSPIRE) (OJ L 108, 25.4.2007, p.
+Directive 2007/2/EC of the European Parliament and of the Council of 14 March 2007 establishing an Infrastructure for Spatial Information in the European Community (INSPIRE) (OJ L 108, 25.4.2007, p.
 1).